j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Collaboration

 More importantly, yet also consequentially, coding guidelines facilitate collaboration.
-They make it easier for you to understand your colleagues' code (and vice versa), and to hand over code to someone you haven't work with previously.
+They make it easier for you to understand your colleagues’ code (and vice versa), and to hand over code to someone you haven’t work with previously.
 They don’t require as much time adjusting to someone else’s coding style, especially not when one follows the otherwise laudable habit of sticking to the code style a given project is using.

 ### Maintainability

 Lastly, coding guidelines and the consistency they bring to our code help maintainability.
 They do so because guidelines constitute a form of organization, a lower degree of entropy, which makes it easier to order, or keep things in order.
-Although often forgotten, maintainability important, as there's no code in existence that will only be touched once.
+Although often forgotten, maintainability important, as there’s no code in existence that will only be touched once.
 Even if it’s not going to be edited or updated again, eventually it must be decommissioned.
 And that falls under maintenance, too.

 ## Anatomy of a Coding Guideline